MDEGroup/MNB_SourceCode/README.md

 The optional parameter per_page is useful to paginate the results

+# Run the tool

+In main.py, you have to edit the following paths:

+train_dir = "path_to_train_folder"
+test_dir = "path_to_test_folder"

+Then run:

+main.py

+# Dataset and experiments

-The following link contains all the resources related the work done for EASE 2020:
+The following link contains the dataset used in the evaluation as well as the results in CSV format:

 https://drive.google.com/drive/folders/197LCCfBTcpbqqaPfxO4C8V0t3f-XFnKT